Choosing a study is an important, exciting decision.

 - Do I have the right profile?

-If you have enrolled for a programme at UT via Studielink before the deadline, it is possible that the programme board invites you to participate in a mandatory or voluntary matching activity.
-Think of this as a final study check.
-The activity may be different for each programme.
-This is because the various programme boards at UT decide for themselves what the matching activity includes and whether participation is mandatory.
+Once you have registered for a programme before the deadline, the programme committee may invite you to participate in an obligatory or voluntary matching activity.
+Consider this as a final study choice check.
+The activity may differ per programme as the various programme boards determine what the matching activity entails and whether participation is compulsory.

 If you have signed up before 1 May (VISA students) or 1 July (non-VISA students), you will receive an invitation to take part in a study choice check.
 This is a final check aimed at helping you and our programme staff to see whether you have made the right choice.
 This check is mandatory for some programmes.